Find the best paint brushes for miniatures and model kits with our expert picks for painting Warhammer, tabletop games, and more!

 TUTORIAL: Saving and preserving your miniature paintbrushes

-Let’s talk maintenance.
+Proper care keeps your best brushes for miniatures lasting years.
 A high-quality brush will absolutely walk off the job if you treat it like a disposable one.

-At the end of your painting time, clean them properly with something like Master’s Brush Soap—not dish soap, not spit, but actual brush cleaner.
+At the end of your painting time, clean them properly with something like Master’s Brush Soap: not dish soap, not spit, but actual brush cleaner.
 Store them upright, bristles facing the sky, not down in the murky swamp water of your rinse cup.
-And for mixing paint or pulling it from a pot, use a sacrificial brush (or dropper bottle paints)—not the nice one you just dropped $20 on.
+And for mixing paint or pulling it from a pot, use a sacrificial brush (or dropper bottle paints), not the nice one you just dropped $20 on.

 What Size Brushes Should You Actually Use?